-We find the Apostle Paul in the throws of that struggle in Romans 7.
+We find the apostle Paul in the throes of that struggle in Romans 7.
 He's in the middle of it.
 He is looking at it from his own personal vantage point.
-And what you have here is not one of his reasoned, logical, exercises in theology.
-Not one of his presentations of some systematic truth, but what you have here is a bleeding heart, an aching spirit.
-What you have here is a man caught in sorrow.
-A man who is lamenting his condition.
+And what you have here is not one of his reasoned, logical, exercises in theology, not one of his presentations of some systematic truth.
+But what you have here is a bleeding heart, an aching spirit.
+What you have here is a man caught in sorrow, a man who is lamenting his condition.
 A man who is hurting deep within, because there are such holy longings in him and he doesn't seem to be able to fulfill them because of ever present sin.

 This is a man who had a number of personal visitations from the risen glorified Christ.
 This is not some extraordinary person; however, in spite of all of that, this is a man who identifies with us in the very struggle of spiritual living.
 He says, "I know the law is spiritual.
 I know it."
 What do you mean by that?
 I know the law of God has come from the Holy Spirit.
 I know it is a divine standard.
 I know it is God's Word.
 I know it is accurate.
 I know it is honorable.
 I know it is true.
 I know it is believable.
 I know it is authoritative.
 I know it is inerrant.
 All of that, I affirm the Word of God.